trawick/edurepo/STATUS.md

 Bugs of interest
 ================

-* dates in dashboard URLs have different formats than dates in add/remove objective URLs
 * Improve formatting of resource view
 * Minimize data transfer by link validator (e.g., grab just first 4-8K of document)
 * Fix or hide noise from link validator cron job (e.g., invalid characters in some pages)